 Final Thoughts on Spending a Day in Washington DC during the Cherry Blossom Festival

 Overall, the National Cherry Blossom Festival is one of the US nation’s most unique festivals celebrating the beginning of spring.
 It deserves a spot on everyone’s travel bucket list.
 Not only as a place to appreciate and marvel at the truly stunning cherry blossoms but also to realize their significance.
 It really does symbolize the country’s connection to Japan, to the arts, and to nature itself.
-If you want to explore more of DC than only the best Cherry Blossom spots, check out this 2-Day Washington DC Itinerary.
+If you want to explore more of DC than only the best Cherry Blossom spots, check out this 2-Day Washington DC Itinerary or this guide on how to spend 4 days in Washington DC.

 Useful Travel Resources